What to consider when booking your first trip to South Africa

 There are several things to consider when you are booking your first trip to South Africa.

-- You will probably be hunting behind a high fence.
-I’ll start with the one of the misconceptions that I come across all the time when working with clients.
+We’ll start with the one of the misconceptions that we come across all the time when working with clients.
 Ninety-nine percent of South Africa hunting is behind high-fence.
-For many hunters, including myself, Africa is their first high-fence hunting experience, but I have learned that with high-fence properties that have over 2-3,000 acres with hilly terrain and decent cover the fence becomes a moot point in terms of the “fair chase.”
+For many hunters, including myself, Africa is their first high-fence hunting experience, but we’ve have learned that with high-fence properties that have over 2,000 to 3,000 acres with hilly terrain and decent cover the fence becomes a moot point in terms of the “fair chase.”
 The animals still have the advantage and it will be a challenging hunt.
 The fences in Africa are there to keep quality animals in, densities high, and poachers and predators out.
 It is not about “canning” a hunt for you to open.
 It’s about predictable trophy quality and numbers of critters.

-- Go the daily rate route.
 Another important subject I tell my clients to consider is that South Africa, in my opinion, is best hunted paying daily fees.
-Then, shooting animals from a “trophy list” of pre-determined prices per critter.
+Then, shooting animals from a “trophy list” of predetermined prices per critter.
 Here is why I say this.
 Once you get there you will see animals that you never considered taking back home but once your there, in the right situation, they may tickle your fancy.
 This is especially relevant with how many animals cost less than $600 each and many less than $400.
 Also you may not see the species that you thought you wanted to shoot, and under a package you will still pay for that animal.
 Daily fees plus a trophy price list hunt will allow you a lot of options once you get there.
 My first trip to Africa I shot a blesbuck, which I didn’t know even existed until I spotted it and asked what it was.
 My guide said it was a big one, I asked the price ($400) and snuck in, with my bow, and shot it.
 It turned out to be the number 13 in the world!
-Under a package, I would have passed it up.
+If I had purchased a package, I would have passed it up.